 To verify the information in your Microsoft account, follow these steps:

-- Sign in to your Microsoft account.
+- Sign in to your Microsoft Account.

 - Note any error messages that are displayed.

 - After you resolve any errors, verify the information in your Microsoft account.
 Verify that the billing address for your Xbox Live account matches the billing address used by your credit card company.
-Also make sure that your Xbox Live account payment information, including capitalization, matches the information that is used by your credit card company.
+Also make sure that your Xbox Live account payment information, including capitalisation, matches the information that is used by your credit card company.

-- Sign out of your Microsoft account, and then sign in again.
+- Sign out of your Microsoft Account, and then sign in again.

 - Sign in to Xbox Live and try again to make a purchase or add a credit card.